g0rbe/gorbe.io/content/posts/gitea/install.md

 ---
-sudebar_label: Install
-title: "Install Gitea on Debian 10"
+title: "Install Gitea"
-tags: ["Gitea", "selfhost" , "git"]
 description: "How to install and configure Gitea on Debian 10 with MariaDB and Nginx."
+summary: "How to install and configure Gitea on Debian 10 with MariaDB and Nginx."
+date: 2020-07-01T00:00:00+01:00
+categories: ["Gitea", "selfhost" , "git"]
+keywords: ["Gitea", "selfhost" , "git"]
+draft:  false
 ---

 ## MariaDB